tandocaileen/studio/src/blueprint.md

 **Actions & Features:**
 - **Home Page**:
   - A personalized dashboard showing all endorsements assigned to them, grouped by endorsement code.
   - Can expand each endorsement to see the individual motorcycle units.
+Since only complete units are endorsed, they will all be in `Endorsed - Ready` status.
   - A filter panel allows them to narrow down endorsements by date or by the endorsing supervisor/cashier.
 - **Cash Advance Generation**:
   - Select one or more motorcycles with the `Endorsed - Ready` status from their endorsements to request funds.
-The selection is restricted to only these units.
   - The system uses AI to generate a consolidated cash advance request.
   - Submitting the request automatically changes the motorcycles' status to `Processing`.
 - **Cash Advances Page**: